arsenii-vesnovskyi/banking_copilot/README.md

 # Banking Copilot Project

 ## Overview
 This project is a Banking Copilot application developed using Streamlit.
 The application provides a personalized banking dashboard for users to manage their financial data effectively.
 Users can view their account balance, recent transactions, upcoming bills, and perform financial analytics.
+Here is the link to the demonstration video: https://drive.google.com/file/d/1MaqZ4XMTjfGJ5GoUX16vNbKUdkmctLj4/view?usp=drive_link.

 ## Directory Structure
 The project directory is structured as follows: